JonasAlfredsson/docker-devpi/README.md

 Docker images for both [`devpi-server`][1] and [`devpi-client`][2], with both Debian and Alpine versions available.

 [Devpi][3] allows you to host a local PyPi cache, along with the ability for you to add your own packages that you do not want to upload publicly.
+Its source code can be viewed in the [devpi GitHub repository][11].

-> :information_source: Docker tags use the same version numberings as the devpi
+> :information_source: Docker tags use the same version numbering as the devpi
-> packges on PyPi ([server][5] & [client][6]), but can be viewed on DockerHub
+> packages on PyPi ([server][5] & [client][6]), but can be viewed on DockerHub
 > as well: [server][7] & [client][8].